ShaneIsrael/plex-auto-genres/README.md

   --library LIBRARY     The exact name of the Plex library to generate genre collections for.
   --type {anime,standard-movie,standard-tv}
-                        The type of media contained in the library
+                        The type of media contained in the library --set-posters         uploads posters located in posters/<type> of matching collections.
+Supports (.PNG) --dry                 Do not modify plex collections (debugging feature)

 example:
 python plex-auto-genres.py --library "Anime Movies" --type anime